pslib-cz/RP2024-25_Kocnar-Kubicek_Vetne-cleny_server/README.md

 }
 ```

 Note: The game will automatically expire and become inactive after the specified expiration time.
-The expiration time is stored as a DateTime in the database and is calculated as `current_time + expiration_seconds`.
+The expiration time is stored as a DateTime in the database.
+If seeded is true, a random seed will be generated for the game.

 ##### Join Game
 ```http